Hanzhong: Geography

 Hanzhong is located in southwestern Shaanxi, near the border with Gansu and Sichuan Provinces.
 It is part of the Shannan region.
-Hanzong lies in the centre of the Hanzhong Basin, on the banks of the Han River (Hanshui).
+Hanzhong lies in the centre of the Hanzhong Basin, on the banks of the Han River (Hanshui).

 The Daba Mountains rise to the south of the city.
 To the north are the Qin Mountains.
 These mountains make a northern geographical limit of southern China.
 However, officially, Shaanxi is part of the northwest.
 For more on the divisions between northern and southern China, see Northern and southern China.

 The coordinates of the city's prefecture ranges in latitude from 33° 02' to 33° 22' N and in longitude from 106° 51' to 107° 10' E. It covers 27246 km2.
 The northern part of the prefecture is elevated while the southern part is generally low lying.
 Height above sea level varies from around 500 m in the urban area to 2038 m in the Qin Mountains.

 The Wuchiapingian Age in the Permian Period of geological time is named from Wuchiaping (from 吴家坪 (Wújiāpíng, Wu Family Flatland")) in the Liangshan area of Hanzhong.